bjoerrrn/EV-Charging-Monitor-for-Raspberry-Pi/README.md

 - Uses **Selenium** to extract data dynamically.
 - Sends notifications to **Discord** when charging starts, stops, and after 5 minutes: charging rate.
 - Sends a notification to **Discord** after charging stopped, summarizing consumed energy and time.
+- If a fixed price per kWh is configured, the energy consumed between cable connected/disconnected will be summarized in Euro.
 - Sends a notification to **Discord** when the cable was connected or disconnected.
 - **Prevents false positives** by only detecting charging above **1.0 kW**.
 - **Handles missing values gracefully**.